sage-code/maj/basic.md

 # Basic Grammar

-In this document we describe the basics of MAJ concepts.
+In this document we describe the basics of MAJ language.

 * [Greetings](#greetings)
 * [Words](#words)